contactandyc/another-c-library/2_timing.md

 number_t a = 100;
 ```

 Every data type in C has a size.
 The size of a pointer is always the same (it is the same as the size_t type).
-The `sizeof()` operator determines the size of a type or variable. `sizeof(number_t)` finds the size of the `number_t` type (and return 4 since unsigned int is 4 bytes). `sizeof(void)` is not allowed as that does not make sense.
+The `sizeof()` operator determines the size of a type or variable. `sizeof(number_t)` finds the size of the `number_t` type (and return four since unsigned int is four bytes). `sizeof(void)` is not allowed as that does not make sense.

-A variable can be cast from one type to another either implicitly or explicitly.
+A variable can be cast from one type to another, either implicitly or explicitly.
 Imagine you want to convert an int to a double or vice versa.

 ```c
 int x = 100;